-PDB disk cache is important to the running of JADE systems.
+PDB disk cache is important to the running of Jade systems.
 Although the above example times represent a data load scenario, there is also a significant benefit to normal production run time.
 The primary benefit is normally that higher-level collection blocks are found in memory, and the extra trips to disk are saved.
 This is typically reflected in online user response times and report run times.

-Note Increasing the amount of PDB disk cache is one of the easiest ways to improve the performance of most JADE systems.
-All you have to do is add memory, if you are using the default setting of the DiskCacheMaxSegments parameter in the [PersistentDb] section of the JADE initialization file.
-If you have specified a non-default value for the DiskCacheMaxSegments parameter, you would need to increase it to a value that takes advantage of the extra memory.
+Note Increasing the amount of PDB disk cache is one of the easiest ways to improve the performance of most Jade systems.
+All you have to do is add memory, and increase the value of the DiskCacheMaxSegments parameter in the [PersistentDb] section of the Jade initialization file to a value that takes advantage of the extra memory.